IMMM-SFA/xu_etal_2022_sdata/README.md

     - change the year and "Day of Week for Start Day" in the RunPeriod object to match the actual simulation year
 8. Use run_sim.py to run simulations
-9. Validation with measured and other data source: fixme: add rmd
+9. Validation with measured and other data source
+   - county level: see details in verify_county.R
+   - county neighborhood: verify against Energy Atlas neighborhood data in 2016.
+     See details in verify_county.R
 10. Produce grid-level heat emission data.
+11. Produce building metadata geojson: use join_building_to_tract_finer_grid.R

 <!-- Run the following scripts in the `workflow` directory to re-create this experiment: -->